VicDevJs/serverless-app-example/README.md

 ## License

-This project is licensed under the MIT license, Copyright (c) 2020 Victor Nizeyimana Stoiber.
+This project is licensed under the MIT license, Copyright (c) 2020 Victor Nizeyimana.
 For more information see `LICENSE.md`.